shabin5785/Golang_notes/Go_4.md

 blocks its goroutine until space is made available by another goroutine’s receive.
 Conversely, if the channel is empty, a receive operat ion blo cks until a value is sent by another goroutine

+-In this example, the send and receive operat ions were all per formed by the same goroutine, but in real programs they are usually executed by dif ferent goroutines.
+Novices are sometimes tempted to use buf fered channels within a single goroutine as a queue, lured by their ple asingly simple syntax, but this is a mistake.
+Channels are deeply connected to goroutine scheduling, and without another goroutine receiving from the channel, a sender—and perhaps the whole program—risks becoming blo cked forever.
+If all you need is a simple queue, make one using a slice.